techouse/mysql-to-sqlite3/README.md

                                   foreign-keys which inhibits the transfer of
                                   foreign keys.
 Can not be used together with --exclude-mysql-tables.
   -e, --exclude-mysql-tables TUPLE
                                   Transfer all tables except these specific
                                   tables (space separated table names).
                                   Implies --without-foreign-keys which
                                   inhibits the transfer of foreign keys.
 Can not be used together with --mysql-tables.
   -L, --limit-rows INTEGER        Transfer only a limited number of rows from
                                   each table.
   -C, --collation [BINARY|NOCASE|RTRIM]
                                   Create datatypes of TEXT affinity using a specified collation sequence.  [default:
                                   BINARY]
   -K, --prefix-indices            Prefix indices with their corresponding
                                   tables.
 This ensures that their names remain unique across the SQLite database.
   -X, --without-foreign-keys      Do not transfer foreign keys.
+  -Z, --without-tables            Do not transfer tables, data only.
   -W, --without-data              Do not transfer table data, DDL only.
   -h, --mysql-host TEXT           MySQL host.
 Defaults to localhost.
   -P, --mysql-port INTEGER        MySQL port.
 Defaults to 3306.